whitelizard/boilingfront/README.md

     }
 }
 ```
-- Making dependencies explicitly static exposes them to other possible classes used in the same file, as `Service.$log(...)`
+- Making dependencies explicitly static exposes them to other possible classes used in the same file, as `Service.$log(...)`, instead of having to deal with external dependencies as arguments to every other class used in the file.

 #### Controller template
 ```typescript